Klavis-AI/Toolathlon-mvp/README.md

   ┌─────────────────────┐
   │  run_preprocess()   │  If preprocess/main.py exists:
   │                     │    1.
 Copy initial_workspace to temp dir
   │                     │    2.
-Run preprocess script
-  │                     │    3.
+Run preprocess script (with sandbox auth env) │                     │    3.
 Re-pack as new tarball
   └──────┬──────────────┘
          ▼